 - Biochemistry/Molecular Biology students who select Chemistry Seminar will qualify for the ACS-accredited degree by completing CHE 364/CHE 365 in addition to those required by the major.
-Completing any additional 300-level chemistry course (including CHE 364/CHE 365) also completes the requirements for a Chemistry B.A. - This is a designated research course. - BIO 218 or BIO 120/BIO 120D is a prerequisite for this course. - Prerequisites for this course include: BIO 218, a declared major in one of the following: B.A. in biology, B.S. in biology, or B.S. in biochemistry/molecular biology and Junior standing. - 6 MAT 123M or the Math Placement exam is a prerequisite for this course. - Courses whose number is followed by a letter fulfill a General Education requirement.

-Students may not declare a B.S. in Biochemistry/Molecular Biology and a Minor in Biology. - Students may not declare a B.S. in Biochemistry/Molecular Biology and a Minor in Chemistry.
+Completing any additional 300-level chemistry course (including CHE 364/CHE 365) also completes the requirements for a Chemistry B.A. - This is a designated research course. - BIO 218 or BIO 120/BIO 120D is a prerequisite for this course. - Prerequisites for this course include: BIO 218, a declared major in one of the following: B.A. in biology, B.S. in biology, or B.S. in biochemistry/molecular biology and Junior standing. - Students may test out of this course based on their performance on the Math and Computer Science department placement exam. - Courses whose number is followed by a letter fulfill a General Education requirement. - Students may not declare a B.S. in Biochemistry/Molecular Biology and a Minor in Biology.
+Students may not declare a B.S. in Biochemistry/Molecular Biology and a Minor in Chemistry.